-If you’re looking for ideas and information about the world of antiques and art, then reading a wide range of regularly updated blogs is a great way to stay informed.
+As essential sources of inspiration, the best antiques blogs offer great ideas and information about the world of antiques and art.
 To save you some time, we’ve pulled together a list of a choice selection of the leading antiques and art bloggers we’re reading – from top dealers and collectors to auction houses.

 And if you’re a fan of some other antique bloggers that you think should be included, why not add them in the comments section below?